achrinza/www.achrinza.com/_posts/2024-08-05-protecting-against-malicious-dependencies-with-flatpak.md

 There are some limitations that I've personally stumbled into:

 1. With certain apps, the overrides is unable to handle multiple instances.
 I've previously observed this with VSCodium, but I'm not sure if this issues still persists.
 It does not affect Emacs.
-2. For apps that use Flatpak Portals, [it is not possible to disable Portals](https://github.com/flatpak/flatpak/issues/3977), so you'll need to revoke the portals with `flatpak document-unexport`.
+2. For apps that use Flatpak Portals, [it is not possible to disable Portals](https://github.com/flatpak/flatpak/issues/3977), so you'll need to manaully revoke the portals each session with `flatpak document-unexport`.
+Automating this is left as an exercise for the reader.

 ## In conclusion